 amphtml-validator --html_format AMP4EMAIL <amphtml file>

-If the email is a valid one, the command-line tool will turn out as PASS.
-If it is invalid, then it will return with the errors it found.
+If the email is valid, the command-line tool will turn out as PASS.
+If it is invalid, it will return with the errors it found.

-You can also validate AMP Emails using the AMP playground.
-Similar to the web-based validator, paste your AMP Email into the tool, and the playground will flag any validator errors directly inline.
+You can also validate AMP emails using the AMP playground.
+Like the web-based validator, paste your AMP email into the tool, and the playground will flag any validator errors directly inline.

-Sometimes your delivered AMP Emails may be invalid even though the email markup you drafted has already been validated by tools documented on this page.
+Sometimes your delivered AMP emails may be invalid even though the email markup you drafted has already been validated by tools documented on this page.
 The most common reason this usually happens is that your ESP modified your email markup and made it invalid after you have sent your email to your ESP for delivery.
-For example, if your ESP is SparkPost and you haven't configured HTTPS tracking pixels with SparkPost, then SparkPost will add an insecure HTTP tracking pixel to your email.
-Since AMP Emails only allow HTTPS images, this will make your AMP Email invalid.
+For example, if your ESP is SparkPost and you haven't configured HTTPS tracking pixels with SparkPost, SparkPost will add an insecure HTTP tracking pixel to your email.
+Since AMP emails only allow HTTPS images, your AMP Email will be invalid.

 To check whether an email delivered to your inbox is valid AMP: